Shopify/js-buy-sdk/DEPLOYING.md

 # Deploying JS Buy SDK

+1. Create a changeset in your branch by running `npx changeset add`
-1. Merge your branch into main
+1. Merge your branch into main to trigger a Github action that will publish to npm using changeset.
+Do not update package.json version manually.
-2. Run `npm version [patch|minor|major]` which will do the following:
-  * write new version to package.json
-  * create a commit with a commit message matching the version number
-  * create a new tag matching the version number
-3. Push the new commit and tags to main with `git push && git push --tags`
-4. Deploy built scripts to s3 via [shipit](https://shipit.shopify.io/shopify/js-buy-sdk/production)
+1. Deploy built scripts to the CDN via the upload [shipit](https://shipit.shopify.io/shopify/js-buy-sdk/upload) workflow

 # Updating Documentation